Cookie PolicyPrivacy Polic

 In all-party consent states, sometimes referred to as two-party consent, you need the consent of all parties involved in the conversation to record it.
 In this case, your team must explicitly obtain consent before recording a conversation.

 Most states in the US are one-party consent states.
-However, for conversations that happen face-to-face, there are 13 all-party consent states.
+However, for conversations that happen face-to-face, there are 10 two-party consent states.
 They include:

 How to Seamlessly Get Recording Consent from the Homeowner